 The MFEP search is invoked by specifying rpathmode = MFEP.
 The path search is carried out by the string method, which is a powerful sampling technique to find a path connecting two stable conformational states.
-This method is widely used for investigating large-scale conformational changes of biomolecules where time-scale of the transitions are not reachable in brute-force simulations.
+This method is widely used for investigating large-scale conformational changes of biomolecules where time-scale of the transitions is not reachable in brute-force simulations.

-There are three major algorithms in the string method: the mean forces string method [72], the on-the-fly string method [73], and the string method of swarms of trajectories [74].
-Among these algorithgms, the mean forces string method is available in ATDYN and SPDYN [75].
+There are three major algorithms in the string method: the mean forces string method [92], the on-the-fly string method [93], and the string method of swarms of trajectories [94].
+Among these algorithms, the mean forces string method is available in ATDYN and SPDYN [95].